COVID-19 pandemic in Romania: 9–25 March 2021: Third wave of cases

 On 9 March, as the number of new cases in 24 hours was nearing 5,000, President Klaus Iohannis issued a press release, where he announced that the night curfew would begin an hour earlier, at 22:00 (10:00 pm).
 He also stated that there would never be a nationwide lockdown interfering with the Easter holidays of 2021 as a measure to curb the third wave of cases.

 On 15 March, Romania entered the third phase of the process of vaccination against COVID-19.
-This is the final phase, in which the general population who meet the minimum eligibility age (16) would be vaccinated.
+This was the final phase, in which the general population who meet the minimum eligibility age (16) would be vaccinated.

 On 23 March, the Minister of Education Sorin Cîmpeanu announced the modification of the 2020–2021 school year structure so that students would be on holiday between 2 April and 4 May, to reduce mobility amid the third wave of infections.

 On 25 March, the government announced a series of new restrictions.
 This included closure of gyms in localities where the incidence rate exceeded 4/1,000 inhabitants, while on Friday and at the weekend, the night curfew would begin at 20:00, with activity of economic operators allowed until 18:00.
 In localities where the incidence rate was over 7,5/1,000 inhabitants, imposed restrictions on Friday and the weekend would apply every day.
 The same day, Cîmpeanu announced that the school holiday would be interrupted between 12 and 29 April for students in their final years; all schools remained closed but distance education would be used.
 In addition, the school holiday was set to end on 9 May for these students.